 Conservation Assistance through the Natural Resources Conservation Service

 USDA's Natural Resources Conservation Service (NRCS) provides technical and financial assistance to America's farmers and ranchers to help them implement voluntary conservation measures that benefit both the environment and the agricultural operations.
-NRCS has programs available to you as a new and beginning farmer that may provide up to 90 percent of the costs associated with implementing conservation practices and may also provide up to 50 percent in advance for the purpose of purchasing materials or contracting.
+NRCS has programs available to you as a new and beginning farmer that may provide up to 90 percent of the estimated costs associated with implementing conservation practices and may also provide up to 50 percent in advance for the purpose of purchasing materials or contracting.

 The Agricultural Management Assistance Program (AMA) helps agricultural producers use conservation to manage risk and solve natural resource issues through conservation.
 NRCS administers the AMA conservation provisions while the Agricultural Marketing Service and the Risk Management Agency implement other provisions under AMA.